alansobchacki/odin-react-cv-app/README.md

 But yeah, with a project like this, handling DOM manipulation by myself would be a problem.
 That's when I learned React's usefulness.

 I finished the project but looking back, I could have handled things better.
-Not adding so much functionality into a single component, separating my.css files into a single 'assets' folder, handling props/data better so that the resume gets updated as the user types, etc.
+Not adding so much functionality into a single component, organizing my.css files into an 'assets' folder, handling props/data better so that the resume gets updated as the user types, etc.

 Still, I'm proud of my messy code.
 Not too bad for my first React app.